 A plea of nolo contendere cannot be used against you in a subsequent civil suit for damages should one arise from the violation with which you were charged.

 A plea of not guilty means that you are informing the court that you deny guilt or that you have a defense in your case, and that the State must prove what it has charged against you.
-If you plead not guilty, a date will be set for your trial and you will need to decide whether or not to hire an attorney to represent you.
+If you plead not guilty, a date will be set for your trial and you will need to decide whether you want to hire an attorney to represent you.

 As in all criminal trials, the State is required to prove the guilt of the defendant beyond a reasonable doubt of the offense charged in the complaint before a defendant can be found guilty by a judge or jury.
 View additional information on presenting the case and judgments / verdicts.